 The authors thank Kristin Blagg for sharing her guidance and expertise on higher education, financial aid, and student need.
-We also especially thank Debbie Raucher of John Burton Advocates for Youth for all of her critical assistance with our work.
+We also especially thank Debbie Raucher of John Burton Advocates for Youth for her critical assistance with our work.

 The views expressed are those of the authors and should not be attributed to the Urban Institute, its trustees, or its funders.
 Funders do not determine research findings or the insights and recommendations of Urban experts.
 Further information on the Urban Institute’s funding principles is available at urban.org/fundingprinciples.